dbspace/RepData_PeerAssessment1/PA1_template.md

 * Devise a strategy for filling in all of the missing values in the dataset

+the strategy is use the average activity data by 5 minutes interval that we create before to fill in the NA value in the data set.

 ```r
 #use the average activity data by 5 miniute interval that we create before
 str(averageActivityData)